-Some people see it as a punishment, some think it's because they are 'broken' and need fixing, some seem to think we're going to judge them, or be patronising, or tell them what to do, or even make them do something they don't want to.
+Some people see counselling as a punishment, some think it's because they are 'broken' and need fixing, some seem to think we're going to judge them, be patronising or tell them what to do.
+They even we will make them do something they don't want to.

 Many people think they will be analysed - when you tell someone you've just met that you're a therapist, there's often a nervous laugh and they say 'ooh, don't analyse me!'

 Or they don't think they are worth it, that 'there are people out there worse off' (we've all heard clients say that) so they don't get help, and then feel progressively worse.